 The Advantages of Long-term Substance Abuse Treatment and Support

-The best substance abuse treatments are found at qualified addiction treatment facilities.
+The best substance abuse treatments are found at qualified rehab centers.
 Although independent support services and interventions, such as 12 step groups, substance abuse apps, and addiction education can be a crucial aspect of recovery from substance use disorder, they are not enough when used by patients who haven’t completed or aren’t currently undergoing treatment at a substance abuse treatment program.

 Addiction is a complex, chronic, relapsing disease with physical, mental, emotional, and behavioral components, all of which must be addressed for recovery success.
 A surge in the development of substance abuse apps is great news, but such technological tools will never be a replacement for comprehensive recovery programs.